This OTYCD entry originally posted in November 2017.

 Look carefully at your local polling place.
 Is it accessible to the disabled?
 Make note of what needs improving, and ask local electoral officials to make fixes before the 2018 midterms.

-Today is November 7.
-Many state and local elections will happen today.
+Today is November 7, 2017.
+Many state and local elections will take place.
 (Best of luck to the candidates OTYCD wrote about who are running in Virginia, New Jersey, and Manhattan.)
 If you’re going to the polls today, please look carefully at your local site and note how well it serves your disabled neighbors.

 If you see things that need fixing, please bring them to the attention of your local electoral commission so they can be addressed before the 2018 midterms.